noematicsllc/hcscraper/README.md

 The import script will:
 - Connect to the PostgreSQL service automatically (using default DATABASE_URL)
 - Create database tables if they don't exist (`orders`, `order_items`, `order_deliveries`, `order_billing_documents`, `stores`)
-- Find all `order_*.json` files in the data directory
+- Find all `order_*.json` and `billing_*.json` files in the data directory
-- Extract order headers and line items from the flattened JSON structure
+- Extract entity headers and line items from the flattened JSON structure
 - Insert data into PostgreSQL with proper data types
 - Store the full raw JSON in JSONB columns for reference
-- Handle duplicates (updates existing orders if re-imported)
+- Handle duplicates (updates existing records if re-imported)
 - Use canonical store names from the `stores` table

 **Setting Up Store Mapping:**